 - Hamburg (Germany) on 28 March 2020, in collaboration with Europa Union Landesverband Hamburg.

-In each grassroots event, participants will be encouraged to form and share their perception on the initial aspirations of the European project as stated in the Schuman declaration, confront it with the view of participants from other EU countries and reflect on the best way to renew the EU’s mission in the framework of the current challenges facing the Europeans.1Details of future events such as venues and exact dates will be confirmed soon.
+In each grassroots event, participants will be encouraged to form and share their perception on the initial aspirations of the European project as stated in the Schuman Declaration, confront it with the view of participants from other EU countries and reflect on the best way to renew the EU’s mission in the framework of the current challenges facing the Europeans.

 - represent a mix of cities from the original founding countries and the more recent member states so the outcome (and the interaction from participants in the final event) can reflect different historical perspectives and expectations on the Schuman declaration;

 - be close to a border with at least another country, to add an additional cross-border dimension not only in terms of participants but also of intercultural exchange and symbolism in the event,

 - be not a capital city, to reach out to circles normally left outside the European debates that take place in capital cities.